ahanif19/dsp/lessons/statistics/5-1-blue_men.md

 [Think Stats Chapter 5 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2006.html#toc50) (blue men)

 In this exercise, we are asked to compute the percentage of the US male population that is eligible to be in the Blue Man Group (i.e. their height is >= 5'10" and <= 6'1").
-To do this, I first converted the heights into centimeters, then substracted the cdf for the minimum height requirement from the cdf of the maximum height requirement.
+To do this, I first converted the heights into centimeters, then subtracted the cdf for the minimum height requirement from the cdf of the maximum height requirement.

 ```python